 Many new home stagers— and sadly even some who have had a struggling home staging business for a year or more— believe that getting better at choosing/rearranging furniture is what it takes to be successful.

-In other words, they’re focused solely on the practice of home staging and decorating, and not on the business side of the home staging success equation.
+In other words, they’re focused solely on the practice of home staging and decorating.
+Not on the business side of the home staging success equation.

 You can make your business way more enjoyable and boost your home staging profits with these 4 tips: